sikandarali94/development-notes/chapter1.md

 * In the browser the Global Object is the window object.
 * Code or variables that aren't inside a function are Global, meaning they are accessible anywhere within the Javascript code.

+### The Execution Context \(Creation and 'Hoisting'\)

+* The execution context is created in two phases.
+The first phase is called the creation phase; it sets up the Global object, the 'this' variable, the outer environment, and setup memory space for variables and functions 'hoisting.'

 ---